-The District Child Support Office will provide DFS Form 543) to all Medicaid applicants not required to cooperate but who request Child Support services.
-In cases where the District Child Support Office has received a WES referral on a Medicaid case not required to cooperate and the Medicaid recipient has not requested Child Support services, the District Child Support Office will request that the State Child Support Office close the case as opened in error.
+The District Child Support Office shall provide DFS Form 543) to all Medicaid applicants not required to cooperate but who request child support services.
+In cases where the District Child Support Office has received a WES referral on a Medicaid case not required to cooperate and the Medicaid recipient has not requested child support services, the District Child Support Office shall request that the State Child Support Office close the case as opened in error.
 See Chapter 12 Closure for opened in error closure details.

 Any Medicaid applicant is entitled to receive child support services if the applicant requests the service.
 A legally responsible parent or caretaker may also request services for a child in his or her care who receives Medicaid benefits.
-Additionally, the caretaker of a child receiving Medicaid benefits is obligated to cooperate with the Wyoming CSE Program when a noncustodial parent is not providing medical support for a child or if the child’s paternity has not been established.
-Finally, the District CSE Office will not charge a $25 application fee when an applicant is receiving Medicaid.
+Additionally, the caretaker of a child receiving Medicaid benefits is obligated to cooperate with the Wyoming CSP when a noncustodial parent is not providing medical support for a child or if the child’s paternity has not been established.
+Finally, the District CSP Office shall not charge a fee when an applicant is receiving Medicaid.
 See 5.2 Fees - Application Fees for further details.

 If a case changes from a subtype requiring cooperation to one that does not, the case may be closed if the custodial parent requests closure in writing and no legal action has been filed.